-4.2.2 While teaching at a post-secondary institution is not the only vocation for which they will be prepared, a majority of the graduates of the doctoral program will have acquired sufficient knowledge and experience upper-level courses at the BA or MDiv level in at least three sub-areas; • 4.2.1.3 to grade student papers and to guide student learning; • 4.2.1.4 to present their teaching experience and their approach to teaching in an appropriate form (e.g., a teaching dossier); and • 4.2.1.5 to adapt their teaching skills to situations other than a formal classroom. that they will have the potential • 4.2.2.1 to teach the courses described above successfully; and • 4.2.2.2 to embark on an academic career. student CV or other evidence of participation • GRADUATE SURVEYS pertinent question on survey; submitted CV --- -- --
+4.2.2 While teaching at a post-secondary institution is not the only vocation for which they will be prepared, a majority of the graduates of the doctoral program will have acquired sufficient knowledge and experience 4.2.1.4 to present their teaching experience and their approach to teaching in an appropriate form (e.g., a teaching dossier); and 4.2.1.5 to adapt their teaching skills to situations other than a formal classroom. that they will have the potential 4.2.2.1 to teach the courses described above successfully; and 4.2.2.2 to embark on an academic career. --- -- --